AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 * **Profile Search Improvement** – Profile search has been optimized so that search timeout scenarios can be reduced

-* **Integration with Adobe Experience Cloud Triggers** - The new user interface for Experience Cloud Triggers offers an intuitive experience to manage consumer behaviors and personalize user experiences.
-Adobe Experience Cloud Triggers new user interface is progressively rolled out to all customers.

-    Learn more about Adobe Campaign and Experience Cloud Triggers on [this page](https://experienceleague.adobe.com/docs/experience-cloud/triggers/overview.html){target="_blank"}.

 * **Localization** - The translations of the term "audience" when referring to a group of profiles targeted to receive a message were harmonized across all Digital Experience products for the following languages:

     * German: Zielgruppe